 Based on the timetable above, you can expect a typical installation to take one day with additional time for the survey and scaffolding.

-Cost to Install Solar Panels
+Typical Price to Install Solar Panels

 The system is a typical 4kwh product with a real world output of approximately 3.5kwph, and the panel coverage area is around 25 square metres.